jonathanpotts/Ring/README.md

 ## Example Implementation

-An example implementation can be found in the [RingExample](https://github.com/jonathanpotts/Ring/tree/master/RingExample) directory and it can be tested at: https://ring-webapp.azurewebsites.net/.
+An example implementation can be found in the [RingExample](https://github.com/jonathanpotts/Ring/tree/master/RingExample) directory.

 ## Example Usage